 2. Eat every two to three hours.
 Small, low-carb snacks between meals and before bed can help stabilize blood sugar levels and manage Hashimoto’s symptoms.
 (Snacks rich in protein and fat are great.
 Green smoothies made with Organic Pea Protein Powder or Hydrolyzed Beef Protein from Rootcology are my favorite!)

-3. Do not eat sweets less than three hours before bed to avoid blood sugar swings that can elevate stress hormones and prevent sleep.
+3. Do not eat sweets less than three hours before bed to avoid blood sugar swings that can elevate stress hormones and disrupt sleep.

 4. Avoid fruit juice on its own, as most fruit juices are loaded with quick-burning sugar.